 Islamic Leadership Council Halal Certification Process & Application

 Majlis Ash-Shura: Islamic Leadership Council of New York, in collaboration with various grassroots leaders and organizations, is the first halal certifying body in New York to certify public schools!
-Since the successful pilot program in six NYC public schools, we have since expanded our certification to include another 30 schools.
-We are currently working to expand the certification process to include as many schools as possible in a city with over 1,800 schools.
+Since the successful pilot program in six NYC public schools, we have since expanded our certification to 43 schools in total.
+In partnership with the New York City Department of Education, we are currently working to expand the certification process to include as many schools as possible in a city with over 1,800 schools.
 Our certification process is seeking to expand beyond the five boroughs to also include Nassau and Suffolk County in Long Island.

 What do we mean by ‘Halal’?

 Technically, New York public schools already serve ‘halal’ meals, such as the standard peanut butter and jelly sandwich.
 However, we believe that every child should have options to fulfill their nutritional needs without concerns of violating religious dietary restrictions or feeling left out from enjoying foods, like chicken nuggets, with their fellow peers.

 While different religious opinions exist over the nature of “halal” meat, the Islamic Leadership Council has decided to adopt the strictest litmus test for halal meat as Zabiha (hand-slaughtered) by Muslims who utter the name of God before sacrificing the animal in accordance with the Sunnah of the Prophet Muhammad (PBUH).
 This way, no child has to feel left behind when it comes to enjoying lunch with their school companions.